Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Deployment

 For deployment, I have used VS Code with few extensions.
-Before submitting, I have used Google Chrome Developer Tool.
+Before submitting, I have used Firefox and Google Chrome Developer Tool.

-Extensions I used in VS code were :
+### Extensions used in VS code were :

 - Bootstrap 4, Font awesome 4, Font Awesome 5 Free & Pro snippets
 - Live Server